glpi-project/docdev/source/sourcecode.rst

 * `xx/bugfixes` contains the next minor release source code,
 * you should not care about all other branches that may exists, they should have been deleted right now.

-The `master` branch is where new features are added.
+The `main` branch is where new features are added.
 This code is reputed as **non stable**.

-The `xx/bugfixes` branches is where bugs are fixed.
+The `x.y/bugfixes` branches is where bugs are fixed.
 This code is reputed as *stable*.

-Those branches are created when any major version is released.
-At the time I wrote these lines, latest stable version is `9.4` so the current bugfix branch is `9.4/bugfixes`.
-As old versions are not supported, old bugfixes branches will not be changed at all; while they're still existing.
+Those branches are created when a new major or intermediate version is released.
+At the time I wrote these lines, latest stable version is `10.0` so the current bugfix branch is `10.0/bugfixes`.
+We do not maintain previous stable versions, unless when critical bug or security issues are found, so old bugfixes branches are likely to not change; while they are still existing.

 Testing
 -------